 The changes that Google have released, at their very simplest, are designed to limit the number of reviews rich search results that can be made; notably, self-serving reviews are no longer allowed.

-Google’s primary goal with the new regulations were based on preventing businesses from self-promoting their own material, content, services, and the like – hence, creating ‘self-serving’ reviews.
-For example, reviews about business A that have also been posted on business A’s website will no longer feature as a reviews rich result; only reviews which have been made by unbiased third party individuals will be considered.
+Google’s primary goal with the new regulations was based on preventing businesses from self-promoting their own material, , services, and the like on – hence, creating ‘self-serving’ reviews.
+For example, reviews about business A that have also been posted on business A’s will no longer feature as a ; only reviews that have been made by unbiased third party individuals will be considered.

-A more detailed case could be a search result featuring the review markup showing something like 5000+ reviews, when realistically they actually have 100.
+A more detailed case could be a featuring the showing something like 5000+ reviews when realistically they actually have 100.
 These extra reviews have been generated by the business themselves, and therefore do not count.

-This update therefore is to protect the integrity of the content and ensure that the results are of the most relevance and use to the searcher as possible; biased self-reviews, unsurprisingly, do not meet this requirement.
+This , therefore, is to protect the integrity of the and ensure that the results are of the most relevance and use to the searcher as possible; biased self-reviews, unsurprisingly, do not meet this requirement.

-This algorithmic update was met with confusion amongst the SEO community, and so the team at Google Webmasters updated their blog to clarify the regulations more clearly.
-They stated that, essentially, you can’t review your own local business and then host it on your own website.
-See the Twitter discussion here.
+This algorithmic own .
+See the Twitter discussion was met with confusion amongst the community, and so the team at Google Webmasters updated their blog to clarify the regulations more clearly.
+They stated that, essentially, you can’t your own local business and then host it on your here.